Land Stewardship Project

 Minnesota’s largest dairy producer has applied to build the first livestock operation in the state to hold over 20,000 animal units.
 If built, the concentrated animal feeding operation (CAFO) will hold 18,855 dairy cattle, bringing the total animal units to 26,397 in one facility.

 This proposed operation is the first of its size in Minnesota.
 It would be nearly double the size of the next largest livestock operation in our state in terms of animal units.
+This expanded Riverview facility would be more than 60 times the size of the average Minnesota dairy, which had fewer than 280 cows in 2025.
 This makes it a fundamentally new and particularly powerful threat to Minnesota farmers and rural communities.

 The Minnesota Pollution Control Agency (MPCA), which is the agency that issues Minnesota’s feedlot permits, must recognize the fundamentally new nature of this threat and give this permit greater scrutiny than it ever has to previous proposals.
 This proposal by Riverview, LLP must be required to undergo a full Environmental Impact Statement (EIS).